What are the symptoms of SDS?

 Shwachman-Diamond Syndrome Diagnosis

-- Taking a detailed health history
+- Take a detailed health history, including family history

-Next, we may ask your child to have one or more tests.
+We may ask your child to have one or more tests.
 We may:

 - Take a blood sample to measure levels of enzymes produced by your child’s pancreas.